 Dan MacNeil relocated to Grande Prairie from the East Coast in 2005.
 Since then, he has worked on a number of construction projects across the Peace Region; including Fairview, Spirit River, and Eaglesham.
 Dan works as an electrical and instrument maintenance technician and supervisor and currently runs his own contracting company.
 He has extensive experience supervising major projects and brings an entrepreneurial spirit, knowledge of the business community, and professional problem solving skills to the Care Human Services team.

 Dan has a history of volunteering that includes building playgrounds and volunteering at animal shelters.
 He admires what Care Human Services stands for.
 Having a family member with a Neurodevelopmental disorder gives Dan a closer perspective to the importance of the work Care Human Services does in the community.
 He looks forward to the opportunity to add his passion to our organization and further increase his community engagement.

-Our Senior Leadership Team is responsible for overseeing the programs we run and the daily needs of our organization.
+Our Leadership Team is responsible for overseeing the programs we run and the daily needs of our organization.
 Working together, they advocate on behalf of the Individuals we support with funders, fulfill organizational goals, participate in strategic planning development, and inspire staff to achieve the best standard of service in our capability.

 Our Residential Supports Team is responsible for providing in-home supports and programming to ensure a High Quality of Life for Individuals that includes Independence, Well-Being and Inclusion.